FarmerMike252/SMI-S_Mocks/README.rst

 SMI-S_Mocks - A set of mock WBEM servers that support SMI-S 1.8.0 storage management servers
 ============================================================================================
-This is prototype storage for SMI-S mocks.
-It is used for development of the mocks.
+This is storage for a set of SMI-S mocks.
+It is used for publishing the mocks.
 It uses python, pywbem and pywbemtools.

 Overview
 --------

 Pywbem (and pywbemtools) provide a mechanism for mocking a WBEM server locally on your own system.
 The mocks use this mechanism.
-They are developed using Python 3.8, Pywbem 1.0.2 and pywbemtools 0.7.1.
+They are developed using Python 3.8, Pywbem 1.1.1 and pywbemtools 0.8.0.

 The Mocks
 ---------